juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 ### Linear Confinement and Shear cell

-The linear Ofelia has the following parts:
+The linear Ofelia has the following parts (all the sketched parts can be downloaded from the Design folder):

 * Liner stage: it has a square table (85 mm) with four M6 threaded holes.
 The infinite screw has 2 mm step.
 The linear stage is the model JM12-S0040-TR-UR, manufactured by AluFlex.
 The linear stage is already attache to the base using hexagonal nuts.
 * External case (aluminium)